| The actual execution of test case commands is carried out by individual

 expected result file, in order to determine the success or failure of the test

+case.
+The outcome is then recorded on the given outcome object.
 NOTE: you can only record one outcome at a time, regardless of how many

 commands were actually processed in the command list.
 So, for example, if you